 - False if a problem occurred (file locked by an application for example).
 HError is used to identify the error.

-Name of data file used.
-If this name is not specified, HAccelerateSpeed will handle the last data file used by the last function for HFSQL management (starting with "H").
+Name of the data file used.
+If this name is not specified, HAccelerateSpeed will use the last data file used by the last HFSQL management function (function starting with "H").

 If this parameter is equal to "*" (without specifying any item), the operation will be performed on all the data files described in the current analysis (including the data files described by HDeclare, HDeclareExternal, HDescribeFile).